Krishnan Raman

 Krishnan Raman (c.
-11th century AD) was an officer in the Chola army who served as the Commander-in-chief of the Chola forces under Rajaraja Chola I. He held the title Mummadi Brahmarayar Niyomanam.
+11th century CE) was an officer in the Chola army who served as the Commander-in-chief of the Chola forces under Rajaraja Chola I. He held the title Mummadi Brahmarayar Niyomanam.

 Origin

-Krishnan Raman Tamil shavite Brahmin joined the Chola Army at an early age.
+Krishnan Raman was a Vaishnavite Brahmin who joined the Chola Army at an early age.

 Army service

 Krishnan Raman joined the service of Raja Raja Chola and rose to become an important Senapati or commander.
 He was given the title Mummadi Brahmarayar Niyomanam.
 The Leyden Copper plates are an important source of information about him.
 Krishnan Raman's achievements as an officer won him administrative roles and he was made a Tirumandira Olainayagam, who was the highest officer in the bureaucratic setup.

 Commander-in-chief

 Krishnan Raman became the commander-in-chief of the Chola army under Raja Raja's son Rajendra Chola and assumed the traditional title Rajendrasola Brahmarayan.
 He was succeeded by his son Jananathan who distinguished himself in many of the Chola campaigns.
 Jananathan was known as the crest jewel of the Cholas.